monu-890/monu-890/README.md

 ### 💼 Skills
 - **Excel:** 📊 Proficient in data manipulation, analysis, and visualization.
 Skilled in using advanced Excel features such as pivot tables, data modeling, and VBA macros.
 - **SQL:** 🗃️ Strong understanding of SQL for data extraction, transformation, and analysis.
-Experienced with relational database management systems like MySQL, PostgreSQL, and SQLite.
+Experienced with relational database management systems like MySQL.
 - **Power BI:** 📈 Experienced in creating interactive dashboards and reports using Power BI.
 Skilled in data modeling, DAX calculations, and optimizing performance.
 - **Python:** 🐍 Proficient in Python for data analysis, machine learning, and automation.
 Experienced with libraries such as pandas, NumPy, Matplotlib, and Scikit-learn.